Linda Perry

 Linda Perry (born April 15, 1965) is an American singer, songwriter, musician, and record producer.
-She is the lead singer and primary songwriter and guitarist of 4 Non Blondes, including their 1993 hit "What's Up?".
+She was the lead singer, primary songwriter, and guitarist of 4 Non Blondes, including their 1993 hit "What's Up?".
 She has since founded two record labels and composed and produced songs for other artists, which include: "Beautiful" by Christina Aguilera; "What You Waiting For?" by Gwen Stefani; and "Get the Party Started" by Pink.
 Perry also contributed to albums by Adele, Alicia Keys, and Courtney Love, as well as signing and distributing James Blunt in the United States.
 Perry was inducted into the Songwriters Hall of Fame in 2015.

 Early life

 Perry was born in Springfield, Massachusetts on April 15, 1965.
 Her father was Alfred Xavier Perry, a musician and engineer of Portuguese descent.
 Her mother is Marluce Martins Perry, a model and designer of Brazilian descent.
 Growing up in an artistic and musical household, Perry displayed an interest in music from an early age.

 She spent her teenage years in San Diego before moving to San Francisco in 1986 at the age of 21.